Clemapfel/jluna/docs/manual.md

 }
 ```

 We run into a problem. `Frog` does not have a no-argument constructor.
 The only way to construct a frog, is from a tadpole.
-We cannot ask for a tadpole as an argument to the box function, though, because we have to strictly adhere to the `(T) -> Any*` signature.
+We cannot ask for a tadpole as an argument to the box function, though, because we have to strictly adhere to the `(T) -> unsafe::Value*` signature.
 The only way to solve this conundrum, is to create a new Julia-side function that constructs a frog for us, in a round-about way:

 ```julia
 function generate_frog(name::String) ::Frog